NickBevers/webgl-portfolio/README.md

 ## About Me
 Hi there 👋
 I'm Nick Bevers, a frontend developer with a keen interest in building interactive and visually striking web experiences.
 My work blends code and creativity, leveraging tools like WebGL, Three.js, and GSAP to push the boundaries of what's possible for me on the web right now!
+Besides that, I am actively working towards certifying myself as someone with a passion for web accessibility and how we can combine visually stunning solutions with perfectly accessible features.

 ## Technologies & Tools
 - HTML, CSS, JavaScript (ES6+)